How to build concentration?

-I’ve practised all the forms except this one because it requires you to go deep into woods which I find eerie and possibly dangerous.
+You see, this form of Tratak requires you to go deep into woods (which I find eerie and dangerous).

-Below is a possible way to practice.
+So, here’s a possible way to practice:

 Go into a forest, collect some dry woods and start a fire.

-I don’t recommend it because:
+I don’t recommend Agni Tratak because:

-Practice slowly and steadily, and when you achieve the concentration you wanted, use it with good intention.
+Just be careful.
+Practice at a consistent pace.
+And when you achieve the concentration you wanted, use it with good intention.

 Do you remember what uncle Ben in the movie Spider-Man had said to Peter Parker?
 “With Great Power Comes Great Responsibility!”